 The measure reflects a person's perception of their own health at a given point and provides a broad picture of a population's overall health.
 It has some limitations, including being influenced by factors such as a person’s access to health services (for example, to diagnosis and treatment), and level of education.

-In the ABS NHS, self-assessed health status is collected for people aged 15 and over against a 5-point scale from excellent through to poor.
+In the ABS NHS, self-assessed health status is collected for people aged 15 and over against a 5-point scale from excellent to poor.
 The supplementary data tables accompanying this section include data for adults, as presented on this page, and those aged 15 and over.

 In general, adults with disability rate their health as poorer than adults without disability:

-There was little difference between health status of older (aged 65 and over) and younger (aged 18–64) adults with disability (Figure STATUS.1).
+There was little difference between self-assessed health status of older (aged 65 and over) and younger (aged 18–64) adults with disability (Figure STATUS.1).